rladies/meetup-presentations_remote/README.md

-# meetup-presentations_remote
+# R-Ladies Remotes meetup presentations
-R-Ladies Remotes meetup presentations
+A home for remote talks and related resources!